-“I highly encourage all my patients to do some form of exercise," says physical therapist Jan Richardson, PT, PhD, OCS.
-She’s an emeritus professor at Duke University School of Medicine.
+“I highly encourage all my patients to do some form of exercise," says physical therapist Jan Richardson, PT, PhD, OCS, an emeritus professor at Duke University School of Medicine.

 If you don't exercise now, talk to your physical therapist or doctor to make a plan that's right for you.